itexico/interview-codingchallenge-fsjs/README.md

     jspm update
     live-server --open=app

-once app opens up , take note of the port in the url bar (the number after the ':' symbol) could be 8080 or 42369 or something different.
+once app opens up , take note of the port in the url bar (the number after the ' : ' symbol) could be 8080 or 42369 or something different.

 leave that terminal running and open up a new one inside the project root. type:

     npm install && node src/server/server.js

-if you get an issue creating lists or list Items, open up 'server.js' inside 'src/server/''   and modify the first line (var frontEndPort = 8080;) to point to the correct port
+if you get an issue creating lists or list Items, open up ' server.js ' inside ' src/server/ '   and modify the first line

+     var frontEndPort = 8080;

+to point to the correct port

 ======================================================